 - Investigating: Your lawyer can gather evidence.
 Some of it may include locating and interviewing witnesses who saw the dog bite incident.
 If anyone happened to record any part of the event (business or civilian), they can add this to your case file.
 In addition, they can review your medical records to note any doctor’s visits or treatment related to the dog bite.

-- Helping you meet the statute of limitations: Under Louisiana Civil Code (CC) §3492, if you wish to file either a personal injury or wrongful death lawsuit, you have one year to do so.
+- Helping you meet the statute of limitations: Under Louisiana Civil Code (CC) §3492, if you wish to file either a personal injury or wrongful death lawsuit, you have two years to do so.
 Given sufficient notice, your lawyer can bring your lawsuit against the at-fault party on your behalf before the deadline.

 - Communicating with relevant parties: Talking to the other party’s legal team, insurance company, and even the party itself can be scary.
 Fortunately, a lawyer can do all the talking for you.
 They can even negotiate a settlement for you and keep you informed about any changes in your legal battle.